yonkov/nasio/README.md

 Nasio does not use Bootstrap or any other css framework (only custom css!) to provide first-class user experience.
 As a result, the whole theme's zip file size is less than 300KB!
 It has fully responsive 3-column grid layout.
 It supports nested menu items.
 Option to use a static Homepage.
 Beautiful pagination.
 Option to add custom logo, site icon and change the theme accent colors from the customizer.

 The theme extends the Recent Posts widget to include beautiful post thumbnail images in the right sidebar.
 Posts without a featured image are displayed with a default thumbnail.
 Optimized css and font delivery for better performance.
 Static files (css and js) are minifed.
+Fully compatible with Gutenberg but also supports the good old Classic editor.
+Minimum required WordPress version: 4.4.
 Ideal for any type of blog or portfolio website.

 # License